Holiday Road: Background

 Following the release of Fleetwood Mac's 1982 album Mirage, Buckingham was approached by Harold Ramis to create two songs for Ramis's film National Lampoon's Vacation.
 Buckingham was initially reluctant and believed that soundtrack work "wasn't part of his discipline", but he ultimately decided to honor Ramis's request.

 Prior to "Holiday Road", Buckingham had never been asked to compose a song for a soundtrack.
 He recorded the song after seeing a rough cut of the film.
 Buckingham inferred that the song "had to be somewhat uplifting and a little bit funny".
 As such, he added dog barks near the end of the song to account for this sense of humor, but was unaware that the movie would feature a scene where a dog gets accidentally dragged to death from the bumper of a car.

 Upon hearing "Holiday Road", Ramis and producer Matty Simmons were surprised with how accurately the song addressed the movie's subject matter.
 During the same recording sessions as "Holiday Road", Buckingham also wrote "Dancin' Across the USA", a Mills Brothers pastiche intended for the movie's ending credits.

-"Holiday Road" debuted at number 92 on the Billboard Hot 100 for the week dated August 6, 1983.
+"Holiday Road" was first released via a promotional twelve-inch single in July 1983.
+For the week dated July 23, 1983, "Holiday Road" entered at No. 7 on the US Billboard Bubbling Under Hot 100, a chart that serves as an extension of the Billboard Hot 100.
+The song debuted at number 92 on the Billboard Hot 100 for the week dated August 6, 1983.
 During its fourth week on the Hot 100, "Holiday Road" reached its peak of number 82 and then slipped to number 99 on its fifth and final week on the chart.

 When asked in a 2017 interview about his thoughts on "Holiday Road", Buckingham replied that "It was one of those things that happened to work very well for the movie".
 Buckingham elaborated in a later interview that he enjoyed recording "Holiday Road" and remembered that Ramis was "thrilled" when he first heard the song in the studio.